embench/embench-iot/doc/README.md

 there is in this measurement.

 **NOTE** The computation of the relative value is inverted compared to the computation for speed.
-This means that for size, small is good.
+This means that for size, **small** is good.

 **NOTE** Older versions of the GNU _size_ program report the size of `.text` + `.rodata` section.
-In measuring the size, ensure you use a modern version of _size_ which supports the `-G` flag, which will yield the size of just `.text` sections.
+In measuring the size, the script requires a version of GNU _size_ which supports the `-G` flag, which will yield the size of just `.text` sections.

 ## Reference platform